 If you’ve ever sent a sample in for surface analysis, there’s a good chance that you’re already familiar with x-ray photoelectron spectroscopy (XPS).
-XPS analysis is a widely used surface analysis technique, with applications across numerous industries.
+XPS is a surface analysis technique with multiple applications, and is widely used across numerous industries.

-Also referred to as electron spectroscopy for chemical analysis (ESCA), XPS is suitable for a broad range of materials, and can provide valuable information about the elemental and binding energy of a material’s surfaces and interfaces.
+Also referred to as electron spectroscopy for chemical analysis (ESCA), XPS analysis is suitable for a broad range of materials, including surface coatings and thin films, and can provide valuable information about the elemental and binding energy of a material’s surfaces and interfaces.

 Of course, XPS survey scans aren’t exactly self-explanatory.
 What do all those peaks and jagged lines mean?
 When you work with Innovatech Labs, you’ll receive detailed insights and actionable recommendations in an easy-to-understand format.